 My key advice to early-stage startups is to speak to a small group of people before making the drumbeat about themselves.
 These companies should invest their resources and energy on the early adopters of their product/service.

-Once you have understood their behaviour and preferences, then it is easy to devise Marketing Strategies.
+Once you have understood their behavior and preferences, then it is easy to devise Marketing Strategies.
 It will be a laborious process in the beginning, but getting this part right would mean tremendous growth opportunities.

 Charu Babbar is the co-founder of ProductivitySpot with more than ten years of experience in marketing.

 13. Telesales and cold-calling are still relevant